-The Group Chief Executive Officer ("Group CEO") is supported by a number of management committees each having a specific mandate to give focus to areas of business, risk and strategy.
+The Chief Executive Officer is supported by a number of management committees each having a specific mandate to give focus to areas of business, risk and strategy.
 The various committees and their roles and responsibilities are:

-Committee Roles and Responsibilities Management Executive Committee Overseeing the other Management committees and assisting the Group CEC in various issues or topics as and when required.
+D. L Committee Roles and responsibilities Management Executive Committee Overseeing the other Management committees and assisting the CEO in various issues or topics as and when required.
 Credit/Risk Committee Recommending the risk policy and framework to the Board.
 Its primary role is the selection and implementation of risk management systems, portfolio monitoring, stress testing, risk reporting to Board, Board Committees, Regulators and Executive Management.
 In addition to these responsibilities, individual credit transaction approval and monitoring is an integral part of the responsibilities.
 Asset Liability Committee This Committee's primary responsibility is to review the trading and liquidity policy for the overall management of the balance sheet and its associated risks.
-The role of the Committee is to review and approve all transa to corporate and real estate investments and monitoring their on an ongoing basis.
-In addition, the Committee is responsib the performance of the fund managers and recommend exit maximize return to its investors.
+Investment Committee The role of the Committee is to review and approve all transactions related to corporate and real estate investments and monitoring their performance on an ongoing basis.
+In addition, the Committee is responsible to oversee the performance of the fund managers and recommend exit strategies to maximize return to its investors.
 Technology Steering Committee The Committee oversees the information technology function of the Bank.
 It recommends the annual IT budget and plans, drawn up in accordance with the approved strategy of the Bank, to the Group CEO for submission to the Board of Directors for their approval.
 It supervises the implementation of the approved IT annual plan within set deadlines and budgetary allocations.
-Remedial Committee The role of the committee is to assess and follow up on all non-performing assets of the Bank with the objective of maximizing recoveries for the Bank.
-Human Resources Committee The role of the committee is to enable the Bank's employees to meet their professional and personal goals aligned with the growth of the Bank by focusing on skill enhancement, career development, rewards with performance, and work life balance.
-Information Security Committee The role of the committee is advisory in nature.
-It assists the relevant stakeholders to develop, review and execute a comprehensive Information Security Management System (ISMS) for the Bank.
-The role of the Committee is to strengthen the Information Security Department's capabilities as well.
-Social Responsibility Committee This Committee oversees the Corporate Social Responsibility affairs of the Bank, managing donations and sponsorship requests, evaluating the proposals and allocating funds to causes that the Bank is committed to support, in line with the annual corporate social responsibility plan and the Corporate Social Responsibility Policy.
-Any exceptions to the approved plan are reviewed and recommended to the Board for approval.
-The Committee is also involved in the preparation of the Corporate Social Responsibility Report, which forms part of the Annual Report, detailing the donations and sponsorships made during the year.
-The social causes that are supported by the Bank are: Medical assistance; Care for the less fortunate; and Cultural initiatives focused on preserving and promoting Bahraini traditions into the future.
+Remedial Committee The role of the committee is to assess and follow up on all non-performing assets of the Bank with the objective of maximizing recoveries for the Bank Human Resources Committee The role of the committee is to enable the bank's employees to meet their professional and personal goals aligned with the growth of the Bank by focusing on skill enhancement, career development, rewards with performance, and work life balance